School of Sport and Health Sciences

-School of Sport and Health Sciences

->

-> +44 (0) 1772 89 2731
++44 (0) 1772 89 2731

-> Susan actively conducts cancer research and is a member of the Cancer, Supportive and Palliative Care Research Group.
+Susan actively conducts cancer research and is a member of the Cancer Care Research Group.

-> Susan was awarded her PhD in 2001 and since 2003 has worked with Professor Kinta Beaver on a number of projects including identifying and meeting the psycho-social and information needs of cancer patients by utilising the skills of specialist nurses through nurse led care.
+Susan was awarded her PhD in 2001 and since 2003 has worked with Professor Kinta Beaver on a number of projects including identifying and meeting the psycho-social and information needs of cancer patients by utilising the skills of specialist nurses through nurse led care.
 Developing her interest of the roles and skills of specialist nurses Susan worked with a group of Advanced Nurse Practitioners to examine their role and impact in an acute medical setting.
 The focus of work in the Cancer, Supportive and Palliative Care Research Group at UCLan is on cancer survivorship, identifying and meeting the psycho-social needs of patients having routine follow-up after completion of treatment to help them to live their lives.
 To enable the development of research proposals to be guided by patient and carer experiences Susan facilitates a service user group which works with the cancer, supportive and palliative care research group.
 Susan also co-ordinates the post-graduate research student forum in the School of Sport and Health Sciences.

-> Susan has experience in quantitative and qualitative research methods and study design including randomised controlled trials, surveys, participant observation, in depth interviews and focus groups.
+Susan has experience in quantitative and qualitative research methods and study design including randomised controlled trials, surveys, participant observation, in depth interviews and focus groups.